 Dependencies

-In addition to Lua 5.1, the following Lua modules are required to run the compiler and associated tools:
+In addition to Lua 5.1 or 5.2, the following Lua modules are required to run the compiler and associated tools:

 All of the required ones can be retrieved automatically using the LuaRocks installation.